-- Oahu: Home to the city of Honolulu, Oahu is a touristy city with a YouTuber describing it as the NYC of the islands; don’t let that distract you from the fact that still is ludicrously beautiful.
+- Oahu: Home to the city of Honolulu, Oahu is a touristy city with a YouTuber describing it as the NYC of the islands; don’t let that distract you from the fact that it still is ludicrously beautiful.

 - Maui: The resort island; crystal clear blue water, humpback whales and the green Yao valley can all be found here.